spectrocloud/librarium/docs/docs-content/clusters/edge/local-ui/host-management/diagnostic-tools.md

 4. Click on **Traceroute**.

-5. In the endpoint field, enter the endpoint you'd like to test the connection to.
-For example, if you are having DNS issues and want to test your connection to your DNS server at 203.0.113.4.
-You would input 203.0.113.4.
+5. In the **endpoint** field, enter the endpoint you would like to test the connection to.
+For example, if you are having DNS issues and want to test your connection to your DNS server at 203.0.113.4, you would input 203.0.113.4.

 6. Click **Run**.